 Democratic Candidates Target Tech Giants, Who Are Major Party Donors

 Over the weekend in Austin, Texas, South by Southwest became a major presidential forum.
 More than half a dozen candidates showed up to the annual music, arts and technology convention.
-Democrats competed with each other to be the tough-on-tech candidate, a development in line with the party's move to the left, but at odds with its reliance on tech donors.
+Democrats competed with each other to be the tough-on-tech candidate, a development in line with the party's move to the left but at odds with its reliance on tech donors.

 Hundreds of fans cheered as Sen. Elizabeth Warren hopped on stage.
-She'd just rallied in Queens, N.Y., where Amazon pulled its plan to build a new headquarters in the face of protest.
-Now, at a conference full of tech workers, she came with the same message: break up the tech giants; they're killing competition.
+She had just rallied in Queens, N.Y., where Amazon pulled its plan to build a new headquarters in the face of protest.
+Now, at a conference full of tech workers, she came with the same message: Break up the tech giants; they're killing competition.

 "We want to keep that marketplace competitive, not let a giant who has an incredible information advantage and a manipulative advantage be able to snuff you out," she said at the political event sponsored by SXSW and The Texas Tribune.